ScullWM/poe-framework.github.io/principles.md

 * A **class** that implements the `Poe\middleware` interface,
 * A simple **callable**.

-When called, the middleware will receive two arguments: the context and the _next_ callable.
+When called, the middleware will receive two arguments: the [context] and the _next_ callable.

-The first one, the context will allow the middleware to act on the request or the response, but not directly.
+The first one, the [context] will allow the middleware to act on the request or the response, but not directly.
 The second one is just a simple function.
 When called it lets the current middleware trigger every other middlewares in the stack.

 This trigger **does not take any argument nor returns anything**.
 It just produces a **generator**.

 ## Generators

+Why did we chose to build everything in Poe around generators?

+Generators are one of the **newest PHP feature**.
+Basically, they are just a mean to **easily write iterators** but we can achieve much more than just that.
+Take a look at the [icicle] library for example, or at those [slides] _(fr)_.

+As you may have seen generators allows us to write powerful things using **coroutines** and this is what we prepare for.
+In Poe every [middleware] is a generator, every _next_ is a generator and everything consumes other generators!

 [Express.js]: http://expressjs.com/
 [Koa]: http://koajs.com/
 [middleware]: middlewares.html
+[context]: context.html
 [PHP-FIG]: http://www.php-fig.org/
 [Basic Coding Standard]: http://www.php-fig.org/psr/psr-1/
 [Coding Style Guide]: http://www.php-fig.org/psr/psr-2/